jesse-wright-reasoning-honours/project-proposal/README.md

 To the best of our knowledge, there are no reasoners that currently perform *Lazy* reasoning, by inferring only those facts required to answer a given [SPARQL1.1 Query](https://www.w3.org/TR/sparql11-query/).
 In this stage of our work we intend to adapt the [core of the Hylar Reasoner](https://github.com/jeswr/hylar-core) to perform lazy reasoning and create a lazy reasoning actor that can be configured with Comunica.

-#### Stage 4 - Development of Scalable Reasoning Techniques (16/12/2021-15/1/2022)
+#### Stage 4 - [OPTIONAL] Development of Scalable Reasoning Techniques (16/12/2021-15/1/2022)

 In this phase of our work, we intend to take the key lessons learned from recent publications such as [Explainable Deep RDFS reasoner](https://arxiv.org/pdf/2002.03514.pdf), [Large Scale Incremental OWL/RDFS Reasoning over Fuzzy RDF Data](https://ieeexplore-ieee-org.virtual.anu.edu.au/stamp/stamp.jsp?tp=&arnumber=7881709) and [Deep Learning for noise-tolerant RDFS reasoning](http://www.semantic-web-journal.net/system/files/swj2186.pdf).
 Using this, we shall develop novel JS/TS reasoners which use a range of static, heuristic based, and machine learning techniques to evaluate rules.
-We aim to implement reasoning with an linear (or better) time complexity.
+We aim to implement reasoning with a linear (or better) time complexity.

 #### Stage 5 - [OPTIONAL] Development of Noise Resistant Reasoning Techniques (15/1/2022-15/2/2022)